-The internal audit head has unrestricted access to the audit committee and to all records, properties, and personnel.
+The Internal Audit Head has unrestricted access to the Audit and Risk Committee and to all records, properties, and personnel.

 (d) Resignation, Re-assignment and Reasons

 Disclose any resignation/s or re-assignment of the internal audit staff (including those employed by the third-party auditing firm) and the reason/s for them.